Undergraduate / Literary Studies

 Introduction to Literary Analysis

-This entry-level course serves two purposes, it seeks to develop a baseline knowledge of different currents in literary theory & cultural analysis, and it allows students to familiarize themselves with modern and contemporary Latin American cultural production.
-Building a common language to approach cultural artifacts and literary texts, students will develop analytical skills and broaden their working knowledge of Latin American literature and societies.
-This course prepares students for upper-level courses in Latin American studies, Hispanic studies, and comparative literature.
+This entry level course serves two purposes, on the one hand, it seeks to develop a baseline knowledge of different currents in literary theory & cultural analysis, on the other, it allows students to familiarize themselves with modern and contemporary Latin American cultural production.
+Building a common language to approach cultural artifacts and literary texts, students will develop the necessary analytical skills and broaden their working knowledge to approach Latin American literature and societies.
+This course prepares students for upper-level courses in Spanish, Hispanic studies & Latin American studies.
 Readings in Spanish.

 Requirements

-Students are expected to read all materials thoroughly in order to contribute to discussion and actively engage in class activities.
-Students should be able to demonstrate they have: 1) reflected upon the readings; 2) synthesized the main ideas, and; 3) identified key concepts and categories.
-Throughout the semester students will work on a concept map using a digital platform of their choosing.
-Assignments include discussion facilitation, in-class exams, and a seminar paper.
+Attendance and Participation (15%).
+Students are expected to read all assigned materials in order to contribute to group discussion and actively engage in class activities.
+Students should be able to demonstrate they have: 1) reflected upon the readings; 2) synthesized main ideas, and; 3) identified key concepts and categories.
+Periodical quizzes will be given to gauge your preparation and will contribute to this grade.

 Week 1, What is Literature?